 - Authentication Server An authentication database, usually a radius server such as Cisco ACS*, Funk Steel-Belted RADIUS*, or Microsoft IAS*.

 Extensible Authentication Protocol (EAP) is used to pass the authentication information between the supplicant (the Wi-Fi workstation) and the authentication server (Microsoft IAS or other).
-The actual authentication is defined and handled by the EAP type.
+The EAP type actually handles and defines the authentication.
 The access point acting as authenticator is only a proxy to allow the supplicant and the authentication server to communicate.

 Which should I use?

-Which EAP type to implement, or whether to implement 802.1x at all, depends upon the level of security that the organization needs, the administrative overhead, and features desired.
+Which EAP type to implement, or whether to implement 802.1X at all, depends on the level of security that the organization needs, the administrative overhead, and features desired.
 Hopefully the descriptions here and a comparative chart will ease the difficulties in understanding the variety of EAP types available.

 Because Wi-Fi Local Area Network (WLAN) security is essential and EAP authentication types provide a potentially better means of securing the WLAN connection, vendors are rapidly developing and adding EAP authentication types to their WLAN access points.
 Some of the most commonly deployed EAP authentication types include EAP-MD-5, EAP-TLS, EAP-PEAP, EAP-TTLS, EAP-Fast, and Cisco LEAP.

 - EAP-MD-5 (Message Digest) Challenge is an EAP authentication type that provides base-level EAP support.
 EAP-MD-5 is typically not recommended for Wi-Fi LAN implementations because it may allow the user's password to be derived.
-It provides for only one way authentication - there is no mutual authentication of Wi-Fi client and the network.
-And very importantly it does not provide a means to derive dynamic, per session wired equivalent privacy (WEP) keys.
+It provides for only one-way authentication - there's no mutual authentication of Wi-Fi client and the network.
+And very importantly it doesn't provide a means to derive dynamic, per session wired equivalent privacy (WEP) keys.